jgagne/ajovt3-zs20-vskk/README.md

 ### Week 6

-- Design writing; voice and tone
+- Design writing; voice and tone; writing style guides
   - Discussion:
     - [Curriculum Vitae](03-curriculum-vitae.md) content and design.
+  - Assignment:
-  - Assignment; to be determined (TBD)
+    - Voice & Tone; to be announced (TBA)

 ### Week 7

 - **No class**, Struggle for Freedom and Democracy; International Students’ Day
+  - **Optional:** Office Hours on Tuesday, Nov.
+17 *and* Friday, Nov.
+20 at 13–16:00 via Zoom.

 ### Week 8